Christopher-I/UNICEFConnectKids/README.md

 - Transactions and daily connectivity data is stored on the ethereum blockchain.

 - Dapp automatically manages the selection of ISP providers and the prioritization of schools to receive service.

+- An ISP can dispute a report of its performance.

 - On initial launch, by default the country manager smart contract picks the first school and ISP applicants and then at the end of the first cycle period, ISP providers are chosen based on merit and schools based on population.
 This is designed this way to encourage early adoption of the Dapp.